 Yes, it is true, I am a fan, a believer, a devotee of soft skills.
-If it were up to me, we would update school curriculums to include the art of speaking, the skill of writing, and the science of how to engage and connect with people.
-Again, if it were up to me, organizations and companies would have at least one-half of their learning and development budgets set aside for leadership development, networking, building relationships, and communication courses.
-The result, I believe, would be less stress, more engaged students and employees, and most importantly hard, tangible and positive bottom-line results.
+If it were up to me, we would update school curriculums to include the art of speaking, the skill of writing, and the science of how to build relationships with people.
+Again, if it were up to me, organizations and companies would have at least one-half of their learning and development budgets set aside for leadership development, relationships and communication courses.
+The result I believe, would be less stress, more engaged students and employees, and most importantly hard, tangible and positive bottom-line results.

 In fact, in today’s world, I believe that soft skills are the only real competitive advantage that we have.
 These are very different economic times.
 This is not an economy that is up, not an economy that is down, it is an economy that is different, radically changed and it is never, I mean never going back to the way that it was.

 Think about it; with globalization, advancements in technology, increased competition, we could all sit around in our underwear for weeks on end and google until our hearts are content, and have everything we want, need and desire delivered right to our front doors – everything.
 We have become the kings and queens of Amazon Prime.
 We can order food, products, services; we can meet new people, date, make friends, attend events all online.
 We can do almost anything we want without ever talking to or speaking with another individual, without ever having to leave the comfort of our own home.

 That fact right there changes everything!
 It makes what we sell or offer a commodity, but how we sell or offer it, that is our competitive advantage.
 And how we offer it – that has everything to do with our ability (and our employees’ abilities) to deliver the soft skills.